UNB Libraries' Guide to Making Citations Count

 - Library Hours

 - Welcome!
-This guide contains a selection of library resources to assist your research.
+This guide contains a selection of library-subscribed resources to assist your research.
 For immediate help, please contact our Research Help Desk at 453-3546.
-For specialized research assistance, feel free to email me and set up an appointment.
+I also offer drop-in hours for students on Tuesdays in H225A (1:00-4:00pm) and Wednesdays in Tilley 318 (9:30am-noon & 1:30-3:30pm).
+For specialized Business research assistance, feel free to email me and set up an appointment.

 - Subject Specialties: